This Ikea Hack is packed with deep cubbies, expensive-looking trim, and multiple ways to organize your life!

 10. Now it's time to cap off the top and bottom of your unit.
 I added cove molding all around the top of the unit.
-If you don't know how to cut outside 90-degree corners, I highly recommend this video from See Jane Drill.
-She is great and explains things so well!
+If you don't know how to cut outside 90-degree corners, I explain the process in greater depth here:

 You can see here how Kallax The Great looked once the crown was added.
 Everything got a coat of paint as well which I will describe in the next few steps.

 The last trim you're going to add is a small piece of shoe molding (also know as base cap) around the base of your Kallax.
 The easiest way to add base cap is to cope your inside corners and cut your outside corners at 45-degree angles with your miter saw.